Ellidan-web/E-Chess/README.md

 E-Chess is a modern developer toolkit for building interactive, scalable chess applications using React and TypeScript.
 It provides a clean development environment, a rich set of reusable UI components, and an evolving chess game engine—allowing developers to focus on crafting high-quality chess experiences.

-## 🚀 Why E-Chess?

-E-Chess streamlines the creation of feature-rich chess applications by combining:

-⚡ Fast development with Vite

-🎨 Consistent UI with reusable components

-♿ Accessibility-focused design

-♟️ Extensible chess game logic

 ## ✨ Features & Status
 Feature	Status
-Component Library	✅ Ready
+Component Library - Ready
-Developer Experience	✅ Ready
+Developer Experience - Ready
-Game Engine	🔄 In Progress
+Game Engine	- In Progress
-Responsive & Accessible UI	🔄 In Progress
+Responsive & Accessible UI - In Progress
-Notifications & Sound	🔄 In Progress
+Notifications & Sound	- In Progress
-✅ Available Now

 Component Library – Reusable and accessible UI components (buttons, dialogs, navigation, etc.)